brianroy78/ExpertSystem/README.md

 ## To Dos

 * Make the final conclusion downloadable from an endpoint
-* Store the conclusions in the database linked to a client
+* Store the selected devices in the database linked to a client
 * put and order to orphan vars
 * Group var trees which share some children
 * Refactor code
 * Create an endpoint to remove a cached inference
+* Create a class group of deduction and a function that interprets them, since it starts to take a lot of code to do so
+* Create and endpoint that shows an overview of a quotation
+* make possible to store a scalar value in the option table